 What are Peonies?

-Peonies are flowering perennial plants that are native to Asia, Europe and North America.
+Peonies (Paeonia spp.) are flowering perennial plants that are native to Asia, Europe and North America.
 They are hardy in zones 3 through 8 although they grow and flower best in regions with cold winters.
 Peonies need the chill of winter to stimulate growth.
 They are also extremely long-lived.
-They have been known to survive for 50 to 100 years.
+Individual plants have been known to live for 50 to 100 years.

 There are 33 species of peonies.
 They are divided into herbaceous peonies, which die to the ground in the winter, and tree peonies, whose woody stems remain alive during the winter.
 In the 1940’s a plant breeder by the name of Toichi Itoh, successfully crossed herbaceous peonies with tree peonies and created what became known as Intersectional hybrids or Itoh peonies.
 They die back to the ground like their herbaceous parent while their blooms are large like their tree parent.

 Herbaceous peonies are classified by their flower forms: single, semi-double, double, Japanese and anemone.
 The flowers are 6 inches in diameter and come in every shade from white to pink to red to purple.
 The plants grow to be 4 feet tall and 4 feet wide.
 Depending on the cultivar, they bloom from late spring to early summer.
 If you plant different cultivars, it is possible to have peonies blooming from late spring through early summer.